cashewe/llun/README.md

 1. - MVP: this is focused on getting the simplest possible python product working and building as a package.
 It should act to prove the concept will work
 2. - rust refactor: here, i will rewrite the python modules into rust as a means of getting to know the language. for this phase i will allow the use of llm support to answer linguistic questions but will try to avoid leaning on it too hard as i want to actually learn rust. this may therefore take some time and come out pants
-3. -beyond MVP: adding additional features and integrations to flesh the product out a bit. it would be nice to get some cool features in during this phase
+3. - beyond MVP: adding additional features and integrations to flesh the product out a bit. it would be nice to get some cool features in during this phase

-my aim is to put a full stop on the work and formally release v1.0.0 within a month as not like this is a super important tool or nothing, so if there are boxes left unchecked at that time, they may well remain forever untouched.
+In the name of getting something out the door, I'd like v1.0.0 to hit pypi within an arbitrary 2 months. this should allow time to convert to rust and get a reasonably stable MVP working in that language, but we may need to reassess if that language becomes harder to figure out than expected

 Phase 1 - MVP
 -------------
-- create a default behaviour [X]
-- create the option to use toml files to overwrite the defaul behaviour [X]
-- refactor the prompts to use the txt files [X]
-- create the option to use cmd commands to overwrite the toml behaviour [X]
-- get access back to my github so i can test the prototype, and fix any glaring bugs [X]
-- trim all unneccessary code away until all thats left is the bare minimum [X]
-- ensure the suggested design scales well for future feature extension, potentially could use the tool itself for this just for fun tbh [X]
+COMPLETE - see src/dull
+this code will remain for refference but will no longer recieve active support.

 Phase 2 - rust refactor
 -----------------------